|The Center for Natural Wellness School of Massage Therapy - Curriculum

 Copyright Date: 2010

-Polarity Therapy is a form of energy balancing created by Dr. Randolph Stone.
+Polarity therapy is a form of energy balancing created by Dr. Randolph Stone.
 It deals with balancing the electromagnetic life force energy, in and around the body, allowing the body to heal itself.
-Students will learn basic theory and techniques for giving a generalized session of Polarity Energy Balancing.
+Students will learn basic theory and techniques for giving a generalized session of polarity energy balancing.
 They will be introduced to element theory.
 They will be taught techniques using gentle hand and finger contact to assist clients in releasing energy blockages and enhancing their well-being.
-Students will learn how to balance the major Chakras.
-Students will learn how to integrate some of the specific polarity techniques into a massage session.
+Students will learn how to balance the major chakras.
+Students will learn how to integrate some of the specific polarity techniques into a swedish massage session.

 This class teaches the use of essential oils for therapeutic purposes.
-The history of aromatherapy and the possible uses of essential oils in the practice of massage therapy is presented.
+The history of aromatherapy and the possible uses of essential oils in the practice of massage therapy are also discussed.
 Students learn the therapeutic value of many different essential oils.
-Each student will create an individual prescription essential oil blend for himself/herself., and an essential oil massage blend for a classmate.
+Each student will create an individual prescription essential oil blend for himself/herself, and an essential oil massage blend for a classmate.
 In addition, this course teaches the different properties of assorted carrier oils.

 The Professional Development course provides information relevant to beginning a career in massage therapy.
-This course covers business basics including goal setting, marketing, business start up, motivation, interviewing skills, and client communication.
-This course also teaches New York State law, licensure and ethics related to massage therapy.
-Each student is required to complete a business plan, outlining his/her intention for utilizing massage therapy.
+This course covers business basics including goal setting, marketing, business start-up, motivation, interviewing skills, and client communication.
+This course also teaches New York State law, licensure, and ethics related to massage therapy.
+Each student is given assistance in creating a business plan which includes a cover letter and resume.
+This plan outlines their intentions for utilizing massage therapy.
 During the course, students will hear from many speakers about the varied business prospects for massage therapists.

 By: Cherie M. Sohnen-Moe